LamininSolutions/mfsql-connector/source/procedures/spMFUpdateMFilesToMFSQL.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-09-04  LC         Resolve bug with full update 2020-08-23  LC         replace get max objid with index update 2020-08-23  LC         Add parameter to retain deletions, default set to NO.
+2021-01-07  LC         Include override to recheck any class objects not in Audit 2020-09-04  LC         Resolve bug with full update 2020-08-23  LC         replace get max objid with index update 2020-08-23  LC         Add parameter to retain deletions, default set to NO.